What Is Dissolution Of Marriage In Singapore? A Complete Guide

 Examples of unreasonable behaviour include physical or emotional abuse, financial irresponsibility, neglect, or any other behaviour that is deemed intolerable.

 In divorce cases based on unreasonable behaviour, the Plaintiff must provide evidence to support their claims.
-This evidence can include witness testimonies, medical reports, financial records, or any documentation that highlights the detrimental behaviour of the other spouse.
+This evidence can include witness testimony, medical reports, financial records, or any documentation that highlights the other spouse’s detrimental behaviour.

 #3.
 Desertion